 Tanganyika, he was told, was a quiet place, nothing ever happens there.
 The Zanzibar revolution erupted three days later, and a few days after that, an army mutiny.
 A few months later, Tanganyika and Zanzibar joined together to form the United Republic of Tanzania.
-His life has continued in that pattern ever since.
+His life continued in that pattern.

-This was the heady time when Dar es Salaam was the liberation headquarters and the centre for the liberation movements.
+This was a heady time when Dar es Salaam was the liberation headquarters and centre for the liberation movements.
 The Organisation of African Unity had been established in 1963, and the OAU Liberation Committee was hosted by Tanzania.

 He followed the liberation movement south, and spent a lot of time in Mozambique and Angola in the months during and after their independence from Portugal in 1975.